Last updated: Feb. 13, 2026

 After coming back to music following a three-year retirement, Latino artist Daddy Yankee is singing a different tune.
 He recently expressed a “total dependency on God” and continues to live out his “new story.”
-With the upcoming Super Bowl having Bad Bunny as its first Latino headliner, fans are wondering if Daddy Yankee will be invited to perform.
+When the NFL announced the 2026 Super Bowl would feature Bad Bunny as its first solo Latino headliner, fans naturally wondered if the performer might invite Daddy Yankee as a guest.

-“It’s very important for the Spanish-speaking community, the Latinos, that for the first time someone is going to sing in Spanish,” Daddy Yankee told Rocsi Diaz of ABC News Live.
+“It’s very important for the Spanish-speaking community, the Latinos, that for the first time someone is going to sing in Spanish,” Daddy Yankee told Rocsi Diaz of ABC News Live regarding Bad Bunny’s headlining role.
 “That’s beautiful.”
+Bad Bunny is Spotify’s #1 Global Digital Artist and Top Artist for 2025, and he was named No. 1 Greatest Pop Star of 2025 by Billboard.

-Daddy Yankee Commited To ‘Represent’ His Faith—Even To Turn Down Super Bowl Invite
+Daddy Yankee Committed To ‘Represent’ His Faith—Even To Turn Down Super Bowl Invite

-Benito Antonio Martínez Ocasio (Bad Bunny) will be the first male Latin American artist to serve as the headliner for the Super Bowl.
-This show, as part of the 60th Super Bowl, will be played in Santa Clara, California, on Feb.
-8, 2026.
+Benito Antonio Martínez Ocasio (Bad Bunny) was the first male Latin American artist to serve as the headliner for the Super Bowl halftime show.
+This show, as part of the 60th Super Bowl, was played in Santa Clara, California, on Feb.
+8, 2026, and pulled in 128.2 million viewers.
+(The Seattle Seahawks ultimately claimed victory over the New England Patriots, 29-13.)

-Rocsi Diaz, a reporter for ABC News Live asked Daddy Yankee how he would respond if asked to join Bad Bunny on stage.
-Diaz asked specifically about Daddy Yankee’s hit “Gasolina.”
+In the interview, Diaz asked Daddy Yankee how he would respond if asked to join Bad Bunny on stage.
+Diaz asked specifically about Daddy Yankee’s hit “Gasolina,” with its heavily sexualized lyrics.
 As he laughed, Daddy Yankee simply answered, “No. Not right now.”

 “I’m on a different mission right now,” he explained.
-“But, even though I respect what he’s doing right now, don’t get me wrong.”
-Daddy Yankee went on to affirm the talent of the Puerto Rico native.
+“But, even though I respect what [Bad Bunny’s] doing right now, don’t get me wrong.”
+Daddy Yankee went on to affirm the talent of the Puerto Rican native.

 He then went on to provide one way he might entertain the invitation to perform at the Super Bowl.
-“If he asked me to sing ‘Sonriele,’ that’s different,” reasoned Daddy Yankee.
+“If he asked me to sing [my song] ‘Sonriele,’ that’s different,” reasoned Daddy Yankee.

 “Okay.
 Let’s do ‘Sonriele’ for the rest of the world,” Daddy Yankee imagined.
 “I’m gonna send a message.
 I would love to do it.”